Students Currently on OPT

 You may be required to prove the existence (or nonexistence) of periods of unemployment in future petitions for immigration benefits; therefore, it is very important to document the start and end dates of any periods of unemployment, along with the employment information above.
 Remember, this is your responsibility.

-17-month extension of OPT for STEM (Science, Technology, Engineering, Mathematics) degree-holders currently on OPT may qualify for a 17-month extension of OPT.
-The one-time 17-month OPT extension applies to F-1 students currently on OPT based on completion of a degree earned in the science, technology, engineering and mathematics (STEM) fields.
+STEM degree-holders (Science, Technology, Engineering, Mathematics) currently on OPT may qualify for a 17-month extension of OPT.
+The one-time extension applies to F-1 students currently on OPT based on completion of a degree earned in the science, technology, engineering and mathematics (STEM) fields.
 USCIS created the extension so that employers may have a chance to file H-1B petitions, on behalf of STEM students, in two consecutive fiscal years if necessary.
 Applicants for the 17-month OPT extension must request a OPT STEM Extension and submit a new OPT application to USCIS.
 This application must be completed before the expiration of the EAD issued for post-completion OPT.

-The F-1/H-1B “Cap-gap” occurs when F-1 students’ status expires before they can start approved H-1B employment in the next fiscal year beginning October 1.
+The F-1/H-1B “Cap-Gap” occurs when an F-1 student's status expires before they can begin approved H-1B employment in the next fiscal year beginning October 1.
 The Cap-Gap Extension applies to all F-1 beneficiaries of H-1B and concurrent change of status petitions.
 Under this rule, F-1 status is extended while the H-1B petition is pending; F-1 students may remain in the U.S. until October 1 of the next fiscal year when their H-1B status begins.
 The student must have a valid EAD card at the time the H-1B application is submitted to USCIS in April.

 Current interpretation of the new provision suggests the extension applies not only to F-1 status, but also to work authorization, through October 1.
 Limits of OPT unemployment continue through the Cap-Gap Extension period.
 The Cap-Gap Extension terminates when USCIS rejects, denies, or revokes the H-1B petition.
 F-1 students may only benefit from automatic Cap-Gap extension if they have not violated their status.